 We are Y2B and we love coming to school to learn something new and get better at skills we have already learnt.

-This half term our new topic is 'Our Local Area.'
-We will be out and about this half term so let's hope the weather is good for us!
+This half term our new topic is 'British Monarchs'.
+We will be visiting a castle in May!
 I have lots of lovely lessons planned for this half term so keep checking our page each week so we can share our learning with you and you can see what exciting things we have been up to!

 We were shocked to get some jigsaw pieces in our register today.
 Cameron tried to piece them together but we were missing some so we checked to see if Mrs Locke’s class had any.
 Jessica went to see and she discovered an alien in the toilets!
 He was a little green alien and he was holding some missing parts to the jigsaw we had.
 We were so shocked!
 When we pieved the jigsaw together we saw that on one side was a message and on the other was an aerial map.
 After we read the map we looked on the other side and tried to figure out where the map was showing us.
 Quickly, we guessed that it was Newcastle because we could see the river Tyne and the 7 bridges going over it.
 We tried to find the point where the alien was supposed to go to but we couldn’t.
 We think the alien needs our help so we thought of ideas of what we could do to help.
 We had some brilliant ideas of how to help the alien make it’s way to Newcastle so we’ve decided to make a map of where he is now and give him some directions to get to Newcastle.
 We need to hurry because the note said it only has 6 weeks before he must leave Earth or he won’t survive!